Skip to main content

 Scenario: A tall screened porch requires 12-foot posts supporting a roof.
 Each post carries 3,500 lbs (light roof load, small tributary area of 50 sq ft).
 Species is Douglas Fir, posts are not notched.

 What this means: Height is the limiting factor here, not load.
-Even with a light 3,500-lb load, the 12-foot unbraced height eliminates 4x4 and 4x6 options.
-A 6x6 is the minimum for any post over 8 feet in most code interpretations.
+Even with a light 3,500-lb load, the 12-foot unbraced height rules out the 4x4 and 4x6 in the code table — buckling risk grows with the square of slenderness, which is why the table cuts tall skinny posts off early.

 Frequently Asked Questions